loader

 As an avid music fan we all have a few stand out concerts in your life time, tonight will go down as a moment I’ll never forget.
 Coal Chamber were the perfect addition to this tour and made many happy tonight, with their powerful performance and astounding set list.

-Though the headliners left their mark on each person in attendance tonight.
+Though the headliners left their mark on each person tonight.
 Mudvayne have not toured here since 2006, tonight had been a long time coming.
 All in attendance made sure to embrace every moment and even selling out the merch table!
-Monitor and sound issues may have dampened a few moments but the band members never let that get in their way of delivering a spellbinding performances
+Monitor and sound issues may have dampened a few moments but the band members never let that get in their way of delivering a spellbinding performance.

-This may very well be the last time we ever see Mudvayne in Australia, and as the only country outside of North America who has seen this reunited Mudvayne for that we are truly lucky.
+This may very well be the last time we ever see Mudvayne in Australia, and as the only country outside of North America who has seen this reunited Mudvayne for that we are truly fortunate.

 Read More